progayk/vuepress-project/docs/vuejs2_course/conditionals-and-lists.md

 ---
-title: 'VueJs Interaction with DOM'
+title: 'Conditionals and Lists'
 sidebarDepth: 3
 ---

-# VueJs Interaction with DOM
+# Conditionals and Lists

 ## Credits